 When interviewing clients, ask open-ended questions (i.e., questions that require explanation, not just a “Yes” or “No” answer).
 Their answers will help you create a sketch of your audience based on personal and social beliefs, household income, financial status, hobbies, where they get news, what type of entertainment they like, and more.

-Here are additional ideas from hubspot.
+Here are additional ideas from Hubspot.
 As you begin to fill in the gaps, you will be able to make informed assumptions about your base.

 Step 3.
 Conduct Market Research

-Google searches, public documents and information, online periodicals, survey questionnaires, educational institutions, Google analytics, financial institutions, etc. are valuable sources for finding key insights on behaviors, demographic information, job titles and descriptions, and much more.
+Google searches, public documents, and information, online periodicals, survey questionnaires, educational institutions, Google analytics, financial institutions, etc. are valuable sources for finding key insights on behaviors, demographic information, job titles and descriptions, and much more.

 Step 4.
 Research Your Organic Competitors on Social Media

 First, you need to know who your organic competitors are.
 Your organic search competitors are businesses that are nearest to you in search results (not who you think they are from a business perspective).
-You also want to get a handle on who ranks in the top 3 positions in a Google search as these are the top players in your industry.
+You also want to get a handle on who ranks in the top three positions in a Google search as these are the top players in your industry.

-A good way to get insight on your competitors is by seeing who they follow on social media and identifying influencers in their industry.
+A good way to get insight into your competitors is by seeing who they follow on social media and identifying influencers in their industry.
 The audience you are targeting will likely be following these people as well.

 Once you’ve identified your competitors, use SimilarWeb to research their websites.

 Put on your spy hat and nose around to see who they’re attracting on social media, then follow those same people and engage with them as well.
-You can learn a lot from watching your competitors — wins and fails, hits and misses, successes and stagnation.
+You can learn a lot from watching your competitors — wins and fails, hits and misses, successes, and stagnation.
 They are saving you the trouble of trial and error.